tinymce/tinymce-docs/ui-components/urldialog.md

 ##### execCommand

-This option executes a command inside the editor.
+This action executes a command inside the editor.
 The options available for this action are:

 **cmd:** The name of the command to be executed inside the editor.